FRENKLIP/FrenkliP/README.md

 ## 👨‍💻 About Me

-* 🎓 Data Science student
+* 🎓 Data Science at Univerysity of Tirana & Software Student at 42 Tirana
 * 📊 Interested in data analysis, statistics & machine learning
 * 🐍 Working mainly with Python
 * 📈 Using R for statistical analysis